Skip to main content

 Think of each workspace on Plane as a home for your content.
 Ideally, you can consider a workspace as a different company or organization you work with.

-• Inside, workspace, you can create projects as an individual, or invite collaborators to share a workspace as a team - it’s up to you!
+• Inside the workspace, you can create projects as an individual, or invite collaborators to share a workspace as a team - it's up to you!

 When you sign up for the first time, we'll prompt you to create a new workspace.
 If you're invited to join, you can directly join the workspace without creating a new one.